jeffmli/TinderAutomation/README.md

 ## 6. Future Work
 I gave myself only a month of part-time work to complete this project.
 In reality, there's an infinite number of additional things I could do:

-**Body extract tool:** Use an algorithm to detect body size and images and use these images as training data.
-This would add another feature and create a stronger model.

 **Natural Language Processing on Profile text/interest**: I could extract the profile description and facebook interests and incorporate this into a scoring metric to develop more accurate swipes.

 **Create a "total profile score"**: Rather than make a swipe decision off the first valid picture, I could have the algorithm look at every picture and compile the cumulative swipe decisions into one scoring metric to decide if she should swipe right or left.